Import study data from CSV

 • Create new studies with their data

-• Update existing studies (if you import new data it overrides the previous versions in RevMan)
+• Update existing studies: if you import new data, it overrides the previous version in RevMan

 • Import one or more types of data at the same time